-Best for: Young adults as well as fans of fairy tale retellings and sequels to classics.
+Best for: Young adults as well as fans of fantasy retellings and sequels to classics.

 Discern: Violence, dark emotions and motivations.